 Investigate the roots of European identity and culture

-History, Culture & Arts in Europe students are directly enrolled at Maastricht University and able to take classes at the Faculty of Arts and Social Sciences - awarded the Jean Monnet Centre of Excellence for outstanding education and research on European integration - as well as the Center for European Studies (CES).
-Courses can also be taken at the highly selective liberal arts and sciences programme from University College Maastricht.
+Students are directly enrolled at Maastricht University (UM).
+They can take classes at the Faculty of Arts and Social Sciences (FASoS) - awarded the Jean Monnet Centre of Excellence for outstanding education and research on European integration, the Center for European Studies (CES) and the highly selective Liberal Arts and Sciences programme at University College Maastricht (UCM)

 Maastricht University uses the ECTS (European Credit Transfer System) to measure academic progress.
 Maastricht University courses typically have between 5-12 ECTS.
 How ECTS transfer depends on a student’s home university or college.
 Generally a 5-6.5 ECTS course is the equivalent of a full semester course (3 American credit hours).